Hohentwiel: Volcanism in the Miocene Period

+The Quaternary Glaciation

+The Quaternary period was the last strongly formative period in Earth's glacial history, characterised by four major glacial periods: Günz (400,000 - 300,000 years ago), Mindel (300,000 - 200,000 years ago), Riß 200,000 - 130,000 years ago) and Würm (20,000 years ago).
+During these periods, Alpine glaciers continued to erode the landscape.
+The Würm glaciation saw the Rhine glacier advance northward.
+The Lake Constance foreland glacier, part of the Rhine glacier, eroded the molasse and tuff layers around the Hohentwiel plug, causing the mountain summit to become exposed as the ice receded.
+Tuff is only present in the western portion, due to the neutralising effect of the ice masses in their direction of advance.

+Stratification

+Stratification of the Hohentwiel landscape is characterised by layers of sedimentary rocks - including Brown Jurassic, White Jurassic, Kimmeridgian, Tithonian, Lower Freshwater Molasse, Brackish Molasse, Upper Seawater Molasse, Jurassic Gelfluh of the Upper Freshwater Molasse, phonolite debris, cover tuff, mica sands, and Jurassic nape.
+These sedimentary layers range in thickness from 100 to 150 metres, with an additional 70 metres of basic facies at the lower level.
+This is topped by an upper layer of moraine material in the far western portion of the mountain.

+Hohentwiel Castle

 Hohentwiel Castle, whose ruins are on top of Hohentwiel, was built in 914 using stone taken from the mountain by Burchard II, Duke of Swabia.
 Originally, the Monastery of St. Georg was within the fortress, but in 1005 it was moved to Stein am Rhein (now in Switzerland), and the Swabian dukes lost control of Hohentwiel.

 In the later Middle Ages the noble families von Singen-Twiel (12th–13th centuries), von Klingen (to 1300) and von Klingenberg (to 1521) resided here.
 In 1521, it was passed on to Duke Ulrich von Württemberg, who developed Hohentwiel into one of the strongest fortresses of his duchy.
 During this time, it began to be used as a prison, and in 1526, Hans Müller von Bulgenbach, a peasant commander, was imprisoned there before he was executed.

 The fortress resisted five Imperial sieges in the Thirty Years' War, under the command of Konrad Widerholt between 1634 and 1648.

 The effect was that Württemberg remained Protestant, while most of the surrounding areas returned to Catholicism in the Counterreformation.
 The castle served as a Württemberg prison in the 18th century and was destroyed in 1801 after being peacefully handed over to the French.
 Today the former fortress Hohentwiel is the biggest castle ruin in Germany.

-The modern city of Singen nestles at the foot of the mountain.